 - a useful checklist to aid completion of your research proposal.

-- In addition to the Successful Application Repository, information about previous award holders at University of Plymouth can be found by contacting colleagues in your school and through Research and Innovation.
+- In addition to the Successful Application Library, information about previous award holders at University of Plymouth can be found by contacting colleagues in your school and through Research and Innovation.

 - Justification of Resources (internal staff and students only) - a template for RCUK applications.

 - For advice and guidance on research data management please see Research Data Management.

 - For advice on preparing the Impact Summary and Pathways to Impact components of your Research Council application please see Guidance on RCUK impact (internal staff and students only).
 Further information, guidance and support can be found in our Research Impact section.
 Enquiries about research impact can be sent to our Research Impact Quality Officer Jane Minett.